Dummiesman/angel-file-formats/Midtown Madness 2/PSDL.md

 A PSDL-file is built up in several sections.
 The first section defines several lists of resources used in the other sections.
 The first list is a list of vertices.
-All geometrical primitives, or block attributes, reference vertices from this list.
+All geometrical primitives, or room attributes, reference vertices from this list.
 Then follows a list of floating point heights.
 These are used for facades and roof attributes.
 After the heights list comes a list of texture names.
 Like the vertex and height lists, the geometry references textures in this list by an index.

-### Blocks
+### Rooms

-The next section defines all the blocks in the city.
-First comes a list defining the perimeter of the block.
-This is a list of vertex references that defines a counterclockwise triangle fan surrounding the entire block.
+The next section defines all the rooms in the city.
+First comes a list defining the perimeter of the room.
+This is a list of vertex references that defines a counterclockwise triangle fan surrounding the entire room.
 Each vertex reference is an index into the vertex list in the first section.
-Accompanied with each vertex reference is a block index.
+Accompanied with each vertex reference is a room index.
-This block index indicates that the referenced block connects to this one at this point.
-To give the possibility that a vertex does not connect this block with another, all block indices are added by one.
+This room index indicates that the referenced room connects to this one at this point.
+To give the possibility that a vertex does not connect this room with another, all room indices are added by one.
-Zero means that no block connects at this vertex and n means that block *n-1* connects at this vertex.
-If more than one block connects at the same vertex, the vertex is repeated in the perimeter list for each of the connecting blocks.
+Zero means that no room connects at this vertex and n means that room *n-1* connects at this vertex.
+If more than one room connects at the same vertex, the vertex is repeated in the perimeter list for each of the connecting rooms.

-After the perimeter comes a list of the various geometric primitives, or block attributes, that defines the interior of the block.
+After the perimeter comes a list of the various geometric primitives, or room attributes, that defines the interior of the room.
 Each of these attributes has a different structure.
-All known attributes are described on the [Block attributes](Block_attributes.md) page.
+All known attributes are described on the [Room attributes](Room_attributes.md) page.
 Even though the structure differs from attribute to attribute, each attribute is identified by an attribute id.
 This id is a 16 bit integer, but only the lowest seven bits control the type of the attribute.
 If bit eight is